CBIC Remote Proctor Testing Policy

 System Requirements

-1024 x 768
+Screen Resolution 1024 x 768

-Windows 7 or higher
+Operating System Windows 7 or higher

-Google Chrome
+Web Browser Google Chrome

-0.5 mbps or greater
+Internet Connection Speed 0.5 mbps or greater

-Testing Enviroment Requirements
+Testing Environment Requirements

-Please ensure that all laptops are plugged directing into a power source and are unattached from a docking station.
+Please ensure that all laptops are plugged directly into a power source and are unattached from a docking station.
 It is recommended that an Ethernet cable connected directly to the router is used to ensure the best internet connection.
 Dual-monitor configurations are not permitted.
 A moveable web-camera is required.

 • The testing environment must be clear of all materials; this includes books, papers, notebooks, calculators, etc. All materials needed to complete the exam are available through the electronic testing system.
 Candidates will have an online note pad available for note taking.